OFFICE OF HEALTH EQUITY

 About the Office of Health Equity (OHE)

-The Office of Health Equity (OHE) was recently established by Assembly Bill 1467 to provide a key leadership role to reduce health and mental health disparities to vulnerable communities.
+The Office of Health Equity (OHE) was established, as authorized by Section 131019.5 of the California Health and Safety Code, to provide a key leadership role to reduce health and mental health disparities to vulnerable communities.

 Comprised of three units, Community Development and Engagement Unit, Policy Unit, and Health Research and Statistics Unit, OHE will include a Deputy Director, who is appointed by the Governor or the State Public Health Officer, and is subject to confirmation by the Senate.
 The Deputy Director of the OHE will report to the Director at CDPH and work closely with the Director of Health Care Services.